-If you want to become faster, stronger, and more flexible, pay attention to the food that you eat.
-Optimal nutrition is the key to peak performance on and off the field, because food provides essential nutrients necessary to build and maintain a strong body.
+If you want to become faster, stronger, and more flexible, you need to pay attention to the food that you eat.
+Optimal nutrition is the key to peak performance on and off the field, because food provides essential nutrients to build and maintain a strong body.

-“Biomechanical changes take time and persistence, but changes in diet can be made quickly and can have an immediate effect on how your body works,” says US Olympic triathlete Jarrod Shoemaker.
+“Biomechanical changes take time and persistence, but changes in diet can be made quickly and can have an immediate effect on how your body works,” says US Olympic triathlete.

-He has used InsideTracker’s blood analysis to learn about what’s going on inside his body and to help him maximize his performance.
-Click here to view InsideTracker’s free demo.
-InsideTracker shows which biomarkers are out of range.
+He has used InsideTracker’s blood analysis to see what his biochemistry reveals about his health and performance.
+InsideTracker measures up to 43 biomarkers, objective.
 But that isn’t the best part, says Shoemaker.
-“InsideTracker provides suggestions for foods to eat—not just because somebody said so, but because your OWN body said so.
-What a great idea!” he says.
+“InsideTracker provides suggestions for foods to eat—not just because somebody said so, but because your own body said so."

 The InsideTracker team analyzed thousands of peer-reviewed research papers to find the biomarkers that are the most critical to improving your physical performance.
 These are some of the biomarkers that are most essential for athletes, and the foods that you can eat to improve them: